 Admittedly, our dogs are cleaner and healthier after some time off the streets and I realize that makes them more appealing/adoptable to most folks.
 They all come to us skinny, with ticks and fleas, worms, often mange and sometimes an injury.
 Sean and I know dogs all over town.
 We are greeted by wagging tails in most places.
 We feed more than we can know and we are full up at home.

+Despite their numbers, they are all fixed, up to date on shots, parasite-free, (mostly) housebroken, and are walked every few days (we rotate).
+There are so many left that are not so lucky and we plan to do more to help them.
 I have some small hope that we'll eventually find a competent, amiable, person or couple interested in helping for a while.
 In the meanwhile, we intend to organize a low cost spay/neuter clinic in town.
 The closest animal shelters are in the city and they are dealing with much larger numbers.

 New programs need to be enacted.
 I think neuter/spay/release is the best answer.
 Poison is the popular one.
 As a recluse, outreach is not my area, but I'm trying to get my head around it.
 But this isn't a blog about me.